-Members who receive few or no complaints only pay the annual fee.
+Members who receive five complaints within the financial year will only pay the annual fee.

 The annual registration fee is not linked to business size or industry – so there is no unfair extra costs for firms with low complaint numbers.

-A simplified complaint fee structure reduces complexity and encourages early resolution.
+A simple complaint fee structure reduces complexity and encourages early resolution.

-A reduced registration and referral fee means firms have a final opportunity to resolve complaints without incurring significant costs.
+A low registration and referral fee means firms have an opportunity to resolve complaints without incurring significant costs.